 (b) Result of a disregarded transaction(s).
 For transactions occurring on or after January 1, 2020, in cases where the department disregards the form of a transaction(s), the department will determine the amount of tax properly due based on the actual substance of the transaction(s).
-See WAC 458-61A-306(6) and 458-20-228 (5)(f) for information on instances where the department may apply an evasion penalty if a tax deficiency results from an intent to evade tax.

 Example 5.
 Tax avoidance - Series of sales of a partial interest in a single parcel of real property.
-Facts: In February 2020, Prime Office Inc. (Prime) agrees to buy